Britain's Carillion collapses after banks pull the plug

 Its demise threatens to hurt smaller suppliers, merchants, rivals and Britain’s biggest banks.
 The British government was left to ensure there was no disruption to public services.

-The collapse poses a headache for Theresa May’s government which had employed Carillion to work on 450 projects including the building and maintenance of hospitals, schools, defense sites and a high-speed rail line.
+The collapse poses a headache for Theresa May’s government, which had employed Carillion to work on 450 projects including the building and maintenance of hospitals, schools, defense sites and a high-speed rail line.

 May’s government also faced questions from the opposition Labour Party about why it awarded the company 1.3 billion pounds of state contracts after Carillion fell into financial difficulty in July last year.